 Your SQL-command looks correct for the database migration (the only thing left out was the adding the index - this shouldn't affect anything, as far as I know?).

 When I upgraded the patch to support Redmine 1.1.0, it looks like the database migration code (for rake db:migrate) was accidentally left out.
 I've attached a new 1.1.0 patch that includes the database migration file.
 Again, the db migration file is set to +1 second after the last database migration in Redmine 1.1.0.

-#14 Updated by Mike Spross about 8 years ago
+#14 Updated by Mike Spross over 8 years ago

 - File found-version-1.1.0.patch added